Demenkop/zoomrip/README_ENG.md

 </p>

-zoomrip is open source freeware for [Zoom](http://zoom.us/ "Zoom") meetings denial of service.
+zoomrip is open-source freeware for [Zoom](http://zoom.us/ "Zoom") meetings denial of service.

 ### What is this for?
 Let's say, you have online lessons in Zoom, but you don't want to participate in them.
 This is what zoomrip is for.
 It will perform some actions to disconnect the clients in the meeting: creating many accounts and sending chat messages.
 Most of the devices will disconnect after this "DoS attack".